nhsconnect/NHS-Booking-API/pages/fhir_resources/document_reference.md

 summary: A DocumentReference which is used to point to a Document that contains information supporting an Appointment.
 ---

-{% include important.html content="This site is under development by NHS Digital, It is advised not to develop against these specifications until a formal announcement has been made." %}
+{% include important.html content="This site is under development by NHS Digital, it is advised not to develop against these specifications until a formal announcement has been made." %}

 ## Introduction ##
 This resource is contained within the <a href='appointment.html#contained-resources'>Appointment</a>, it is also described in the description of the <a href='appointment.html#documentreference'>Appointment</a> resource.